OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

-The connector adds this possibility, it applies some rules, for example, it blocks the sale order if the total amount is different in OpenERP and in Magento, so that is a safe-guard against errors.
+The connector adds this possibility, it applies some rules, for example, it blocks the sale order if the total amount is different in Odoo and in Magento, so that is a safe-guard against errors.

 You can add your own rules, see :ref:`configure-exception-rules`.